 And then there’s being.

-When you take five and connect you don’t feel like you’re always running, running, running, rushing, rushing, rushing.
+When you take five and connect and just “be” you don’t feel like you’re always running, running, running, rushing, rushing, rushing.
 You aren’t forcing answers or pulling all-nighters to get it all done.

 The more you do this, the more inspiration you get.
 How do I know?
 Because I’ve seen it happen in my own life and others.
 That’s how inspiration works.
 Inspiration is a creative or timely idea communicated from the Divine.
 Inspiration also means the drawing in of breath; inhalation.
 That’s how we receive the communication from the Divine.
 By getting quiet and breathing, the literal definition.